JoshuaDodds/cerbomoticzgx/README.md

 - Tibber API integration to constantly monitor current energy rates, daily consumption and production, forecasted pricing, etc (Thanks to [Tibber.py](https://github.com/BeatsuDev/tibber.py))
 - deep integration with Victron system for monitoring and control via the cerbo Gx MQTT broker
 - Creates, exports, and updates a number of custom metrics to the victron MQTT broker for consumption by the [venus-nextgen Energy Dashboard](https://github.com/JoshuaDodds/venus-nextgen)
+- dynamic ESS algorithms for automated buy and sell of energy
+- solar forecasting data specific to your installation using ML models and AI for quite accurate current day production forecasts (courtesy of new VRM API features developed by Victron Energy).
+Note: A Victron VRM portal account is needed for this feature.

 Configuration for your CerboGX IP Address, VRM instance ID, and Domoticz IP/Port are configured in the ```.env``` configuration file.